SSSM22/DiseasePredictions-Web-application-with-Flask/README.md

-﻿# DiseasePredictions-Web-application-with-Flask__
+﻿# DiseasePredictions-Web-application-with-Flask
- A disease prediction using Machine Learning and a web interface to take inputs__
+ A disease prediction using Machine Learning and a web interface to take inputs<br>
 ###1.Create a Virtual Environment such that the dependecies wont disturb your root__
   python3 -m venv <myenvname>__
 ###2.Activate the virtual environment and install the dependencies__